 Both members of the rhizome family..turmeric and cardamon also being relatives of ginger which has a softer taste than the citrusy Galangal.

 Ginger is softly sweet and slightly spicy and medicinally it has many benefits.
 Ginger tea can aid digestion and is a lovely drink.

-Ginger Beer… my mum used to make it and I have memories of the corks popping out while it was fermenting in her pantry.
-She used to feed the root and then pass half on to a friend a bit like we pass on our sough dough or kombucha.
+My mum used to make it and I have memories of the corks popping out while it was fermenting in her pantry.
+She used to feed the root and then pass half on to a friend a bit as we pass on our sough dough or kombucha.
 I keep saying I am going to start a ginger beer plant as I have happy memories and love a drink of ginger beer.

-The true Ginger Beer Plant dates back to around the 1700’s and is not actually a plant at all, instead it is a living organism.
-This organism forms a gelatinous cluster which moves about within its jar naturally, and used correctly can allow you to make a lifetime’s supply of authentic, naturally fizzy alcoholic Ginger Beer that used to be commonplace in most UK households.
+The true Ginger Beer Plant dates back to around the 1700s and is not actually a plant at all, instead it is a living organism.
+This organism forms a gelatinous cluster that moves about within its jar naturally, and used correctly can allow you to make a lifetime’s supply of authentic, naturally fizzy alcoholic Ginger Beer that used to be commonplace in most UK households.

 Many recipes now use yeast and I have seen some with sultanas in but they are not true ginger beer plants this recipe is my mum’s.
 Wash and peel the root first and my mum used tap water but not knowing what is in today’s tap water I would suggest filtered water or mineral water.